AlchemismCrypto/crypto-sniper-bot/README.md

 ## Description
 ![Alt Text](https://i.imgur.com/X5kaYcS.png)

-Alchemism is a fast and efficient cryptocurrency trading bot written in NodeJS.
+Alchemism is a fast and efficient cryptocurrency trading bot written in .NET Framework 4.5.
 It automates the process of buying and selling tokens on blockchain networks as soon as liquidity is added and trading is enabled.
 <br><br>
 The bot operates with lightning speed when connected to a reliable node, such as one from Quicknode, allowing for buy/sell transactions in under 5 seconds.
 <br><br>